Skip to content

 Arthritis and Pain

-Older cats also usually don’t like having their paws touched.
-This can be because seniors generally have less patience than kittens or young cats.
+Older cats also usually do not like to be touched on the paws.
+This can be partly because seniors generally have less patience than kittens or young cats.
 Additionally, the risk of developing arthritis increases with age.
-This can also occur in the paws and cause pain.
-Especially in damp weather, the animals can react sensitively.
-2
+This can also occur in the paws and lead to pain.
+Especially in damp weather, the animals can react sensitively.2

-Certain breeds even have a genetic predisposition.
-Scottish Fold, a breed banned in Germany, not only have folded ears.
-The mutation causing the folded ears also leads to bony formations in the joints of the front and hind paws.
-This can result in painful knots and bumps.
-3
+Certain pedigree cats even have a genetic predisposition.
+The Scottish Fold, a breed banned in Germany, not only has folded ears.
+The mutation that causes the folded ears also leads to bony formations in the joints of the front and hind paws.
+This can result in painful knots and bumps.3

-How Can I Get My Cat Used to Having Its Paws Touched?
+How Can I Get My Cat Used to Being Touched on the Paws?

-If you have a cat that doesn’t like or refuses to have its paws touched, you should work with a lot of positive reinforcement.
-First, you need to find out what is the ultimate reward for your cat.
-Usually, it’s certain treats (cooked chicken is a favorite for many), but it can also be a special game or petting session.
+If you have a cat that is reluctant or refuses to be touched on the paws, you should work with a lot of positive reinforcement.
+First, you need to find out what the ultimate reward is for your cat.
+Usually, these are certain treats (cooked chicken is a favorite for many), but it can also be a special game or a petting session.
 Use this to teach your cat: Every time I touch your paw, something great happens.

 Start with small steps.
-First, move your hand close to the paw and observe at what distance your cat pulls its paw away.
-That’s your starting point.
-Reward any stillness of the paw with the jackpot–even if your hand hasn’t touched the paw yet.
+First, move your hand close to the paw and observe from what distance your pet pulls the paw away.
+That is your starting point.
+Reward any stillness of the paw with the jackpot—even if your hand hasn’t touched the paw yet.
 This way, you gradually get closer.
 Alternatively, or in parallel, you can practice giving paw with your cat.

 Important: Conduct short but multiple training sessions a day and stop while your cat is still cooperating—at the latest, when the animal wants to leave the situation.